pozzan/DESERT_Underwater/DESERT_Framework/README.md

         e.g.,
         "param1 param2 param3"
 ```
-If you encounter any problem while building this library, we set up a desert-users
+If you should encounter any problem while building this library, we set up a
 mailing list that you can refer to.
 Please point to:
     https://mail.dei.unipd.it/mailman/listinfo/desert-usergroup.